gocaveman/tmeta/README.md

 ```

-Often there is only one `tmeta.Meta` in your application, but in large apps you can have sections of tables that only need to be aware of each other, in this case just make a new one (`tmeta.New()`) for each, and each store would have one.
+Often there is only one `tmeta.Meta` in your application, but in large apps you can have sections of tables that only need to be aware of each other, in this case just make a new one (`tmeta.NewMeta()`) for each, and each store would have one.

 ## Useful Relational Patterns